andyeske/How-to-CAD-Disney/README.md

 ### Session 2: Pixar!
 (Thursday, June 5)

 **Objective:** In this session, we’ll continue exploring some of the most powerful SolidWorks tools.
-S2’s goals include:
+Session 2’s goals include:
 * Understanding how to create a sketch for a revolve.
 * Learning how to make use of the mirroring and circular patterns tools, both as a sketch and as a feature.
 * Learning how to create planes, at different angles.